particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ![](/assets/images/ota-updates/intelligent-release.png)

-The "Intelligent" option will be enaled for scaling customers on Particle's Enterprise plan.
+The "Intelligent" option will be enabled for scaling customers on Particle's Enterprise plan.
 If you are interested in enabling this feature for your fleet, please [reach out to us!](https://www.particle.io/sales/?utm_source=console&utm_content=intelligent-firmware-releases)